davidmorilla/ParkingJam/README.md

   - `way` (char): Specifies the direction to move the car.
 - **Exceptions:**
   - `IllegalCarDimensionException `: When a car dimensions are illegal (different from 1xN or Nx1, red car only 2x1 or 1x2).
-  - `SameMovementException`: When the same movement is attempted consecutively.

 ### `public char[][] undoMovement()`